As Black churches see emptier pews, Democrats may lose a key turnout weapon

 Many Black Americans have long relied on their church for both immaterial and material needs.
 During Mr. Morehead’s morning service, he shared the podium with an electrician, who offered to help any interested congregants learn about skilled-trade careers that only require a high school diploma.
 Black churches are often central community hubs, including for political decision-making, with surveys suggesting that voters who attend Black Protestant churches are more likely than others to hear sermons on race and politics.
 And in most Black churches, these mobilization efforts have been to the benefit of the Democratic Party.

 In 1962, a privately funded program called the Voter Education Project was founded at the behest of Democratic President John F. Kennedy’s administration and was active for the next several decades, working with Black churches to coordinate voter registration.
 In Detroit, two church-based political action committees – the Fannie Lou Hamer PAC and The Black Slate – have for decades endorsed and promoted Democratic candidates, including Coleman Young, who served as the first Black mayor of the city.
 Souls to the Polls, a movement that started in Florida in the 1990s to get Black voters to the polls after Sunday services, was widely adopted by Democratic state parties and churches across the country.
-Although Michigan has a state law banning organizations – such as churches – from hiring vehicles to transport voters, the Democratic-majority state Legislature has passed a repeal, which awaits the governor’s signature.

 But after-church carpools are only an effective turnout strategy if voters are at church to begin with.